 Some financial products can be used as general-purpose solutions.
 These products tend to get the most media attention because of their flexibility.
 However, their flexibility comes at an expense.
 These products have stringent qualification requirements that put them out of the reach of many small companies.

-In reality, most financial products are designed to fix a specific type of problem.
+Most financial products are designed to fix a specific type of problem.
 While not general-purpose solutions, these products are very good at solving the specific issue they were designed to address.
 They also tend to have simpler qualification requirements and be more accessible to small manufacturing companies.

 a) What is the best strategy?

-In our experience, the best strategy for small companies is to use the product that is best fitted to solve the specific problem you are trying to fix.
+In our experience, the best strategy for small companies is to use the product that is best suited to solve the specific problem you are trying to fix.
 This strategy helps you select the best solution for your specific challenge.

 The following section covers two general-purpose solutions that can help in most cases.
 The sections after that cover focused products that help solve the three most common challenges for manufacturing companies: cash flow, raw materials, and equipment.